LacledesLAN/gamesvr-csgo-warmod/README.md

 ## Troubleshooting

 ### Client Checks
-The following checks can be preformed from a connected csgo client to ensure everything is working properly.
+The following checks can be preformed from a connected CSGO game client to ensure everything is working properly.

 #### Verify Metamod and SourceMod are Working